Interactive Components

 // alternative syntax: $poll = $this['poll'];

-In the template, you can render a component using tag {control}.
-So there is no need of manually passing the components to template.
+In the template, it is possible to render a component using the {control} tag.
+Therefore, there is no need to manually pass components to the template.

 <h2>Please Vote</h2>